qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 different options:

 * :guilabel:`Diagram z-index`: controls how diagrams are drawn on top of each other and on top of labels.
-A diagram with a high index is drawn over diagrams and labels;
+A diagram with a high index is drawn over other diagrams and labels;
 * |checkbox| :guilabel:`Show all diagrams`: shows all the diagrams even if they overlap each other;
 * :guilabel:`Show diagram`: allows only specific diagrams to be rendered;